davidhrdalo/3813ICT-Software-Frameworks/README.md

 ### Data Persistence:
 - **Data Storage**: The server-side data is persisted using the `saveData` function, which writes the updated `users`, `groups`, and `channels` arrays into a `data.json` file.
 This ensures that any changes made (e.g., adding a new user, creating a group, etc.) are stored for future sessions.
 The `loadData` function reads the `data.json` file and initializes the arrays for `users`, `groups`, and `channels` at server startup.

-The system uses constructors (`User`, `Group`, `Channel`) to create consistent objects when reading from or writing to the data file.
-Each new user, group, or channel created via API calls is instantiated using the corresponding class.